 On the second evening of our 48 hours stay in Madrid naturally we visited a flamenco show offered in one of Madrid flamenco clubs (tablao), located in the vicinity of Puerta del Sol.
 No idea whether it is shows offered mostly to tourists or there are also locals visiting those clubs, but the club was full.
 The show lasted altogether around one hour.
 It involved five artists: a guitarist (tocaor), two singers (cantaores) – one lead and one backup, and two dancers (bailaores), who delivered a together dance and separate solos.
-All of them spent majority of the show on stage, changing roles but active almost the whole time.
+All of them spent the majority of the show on stage, changing roles but busy almost the whole time.
 The show was a real team effort.

 Inmaculada Aranda, Pedro Cordoba (dancers) and Chelo Pantoja (lead singer).

 To be frank, I went there with a bit childish understanding of flamenco, as only a dance art where women are dancing in beautiful long red dresses, accompanied by male dancers wearing black costumes.
 And expected sounds of castanets.
-But spent the evening enjoying art that was all in one dynamic, passionate and very sophisticated as to the performing techniques involved.
+But I spent the evening enjoying art that was all in one dynamic, passionate, and very sophisticated as to the performing techniques involved.

 Guitar music, singing, dancing plus foot, and handwork.
 Real teamwork on stage.
 Below some other impressions of the show, although sounds would be better to understand it.
 (Unfortunately, any recording was prohibited by the club.)